Senzoku District

-He watched his breath condense into fog and contemplated the sting of cold linoleum on his bare feet.
-The ward members had purchased two kerosene space heaters for the apartment, but kerosene was expensive and the heaters were used only a few brief hours each day.
-The church apartment was too big to be practical, and housing six missionaries, too crowded to be comfortable.
-With a little care and upkeep it might have been a fine studio apartment, but the missionaries treated it more like a halfway house for transients, which, in a sense, it was.
-Socialized housing and the tragedy of the commons.
+The church apartment was too big to be practical.
+And housing six missionaries, too crowded to be comfortable.
+With a little care and upkeep, it would have made a fine studio apartment, but the missionaries treated it more like a halfway house for transients.
+Which, in a very real sense, it was.
+A real life illustration of the tragedy of the commons.

-The single room and adjoining kitchen nook--like the light that filtered in through the frosted glass windows in the early winter mornings--was uniformly gray.
-Dust gathered undisturbed in corners, behind tea boxes, under the bunk beds.
-The bathroom alone was larger than most normal Japanese apartments: three stalls, three sinks, two shower heads and a washing machine.
-None of it had been cleaned in some time.
+The single room and adjoining kitchen nook—like the light that filtered in through the frosted glass windows in the early winter mornings—was uniformly gray.
+Dust gathered undisturbed in corners, in the closets, under the bunk beds, behind the “tea boxes” (the wooden trunks missionaries used to ship their personal belongings from district to district).
+The bathroom alone was bigger than the typical “rabbit hutch” apartment: three stalls, three sinks, two showers and a washing machine.

-"Hey dode," whispered Chadwick from his bunk.
-"Goak!"
-Chadwick was McGowan's senior companion.
+“Hey Dode,” whispered Chadwick from his bunk.
+“Goak!”
+Chadwick was McGowan’s senior companion.

 McGowan was immediately wide awake.
 "Where?"